 The biggest complaint about the I-10 mattress is the price.
 The price of a Queen size mattress alone is nearly $5,000.
-If you decide to go with a bigger mattress like a Split King, and add a FlexFit adjustable base, you could spend significantly more.
+If people decide to go with a bigger mattress like a Split King, and add a FlexFit adjustable base, they could spend significantly more.

 The most complaints came from the Split King size bed.
 This sie actually comes as two individual mattresses (as opposed to one mattress with two separate comfort foam layers).
 People had an especially difficult time getting sheets on/off the Split King because of these two separate mattresses.

 Mattresses like the FlexTop King or Split King – also makes it difficult to find comfort in the center of the mattress.
 Customers struggled with being able to have more intimate moments with their partner or even just feeling “stuck” in the valley created between the two mattresses.

 Those who also purchased an Adjustable Base with their Split King said that their mattresses would slide down and bunch at the bottom of the bed when they raised the head of their bed.
 This was a frequently reported complaint.

 Why Would Someone Pick This Model Over The Other Sleep Number Mattresses?